In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline | COVID-19 Country Response

 Note: (e) Estimated Data

-Slovenia has a skilled and productive labour force of around 1 million people out of its 2.1 million population.
-The agricultural sector is declining and accounts for only 1.7% of the GDP, employing around 4% of the population (World Bank, latest data available).
-The country counts 68,331 agricultural holdings, the total utilized agricultural area equates to 30.6% of the total area, with 5.5% of agricultural holdings dedicated to organic production.
-Forestry is a key economic factor, with 66% of the land area forested and an annual production value of EUR 250 million to the economy.
-According to the latest figures by the Slovenian Statistical Office, the value of the agricultural output in 2022 was estimated at EUR 1,670 million, showing a year-on-year increase of 1% in volume terms and 20% in price terms.
-The value of crop production was 15% higher than in 2021: although production was 1% lower, prices increased by 16%.
+Slovenia has a skilled and productive labor force of around 1.05 million people out of its 2.1 million population.
+The agricultural sector is declining and accounts for only 1.8% of the GDP, employing around 4% of the population (World Bank, latest data available).
+The country counts 68,331 agricultural holdings, with the total utilized agricultural area equating to 30.6% of the total area, and 5.5% of agricultural holdings dedicated to organic production.
+Forestry is a key economic factor, with 66% of the land area forested and an annual production value of EUR 250 million contributing to the economy.
+According to the latest figures by the Slovenian Statistical Office, the nominal value of agricultural production was expected to amount to EUR 1,575 million.
+The value of crop production was projected to decrease by 12%, due to a volume increase of 5% and a price decrease of 16%.

-The industrial sector represents 28.5% of GDP and one-third of employment (34%).
-Historically, the dominant industries in Slovenia have been the forestry, textile, and metallurgical industries.
-Since the 1980s, the mechanical industries (automobile, tool machines) and the high-value-added industries (electronics, pharmacy, and chemicals) have been greatly developed.
+The industrial sector represents 28.1% of GDP and almost one-third of employment (30%).
+Historically, the dominant industries in Slovenia have been forestry, textiles, and metallurgy.
+Since the 1980s, mechanical industries (automobiles, tool machines) and high-value-added industries (electronics, pharmacy, and chemicals) have experienced significant development.
 The World Bank estimates the manufacturing sector to contribute 20% of GDP.
-Slovenia's industrial production expanded by 1.7% in 2022, following a 10.2% rise in the previous year (Slovenian Statistical Office).
+Slovenia's industrial production saw a 5.3% decrease in 2023.
+Comparatively, the mining and quarrying sector saw growth of 7.4% year over year.
+However, the crucial manufacturing sector declined by 8.1%, and the electricity, gas, steam, and air conditioning supply sector experienced a significant downturn of 36.3% (Slovenian Statistical Office).

-The tertiary remains the most significant sector in the Slovenian economy.
-It represents 57.7% of the GDP and employs 62% of the total workforce, and has shown a strong growth pattern during the last ten years, especially in the fields of information and communications technology (ITC), financial, commercial services, and retail business.
-The tourism sector is very dynamic and has been undergoing a period of strong development in recent years.
-After suffering due to the COVID-19 pandemic, the sector recovered in 2022 when Slovenia was visited by around 5.9 million tourists, who generated almost 15.6 million overnight stays, 27.5% more than the previous year, of which about 65% were from foreign tourists.
-According to the latest figures from the European Banking Federation, the Slovenian banking sector comprises 11 commercial banks, three savings banks and two branches of foreign banks.
+The tertiary sector remains the most significant in the Slovenian economy.
+It represents 58% of the GDP and employs 65% of the total workforce, showing a strong growth pattern over the last ten years, especially in information and communications technology (ITC), financial, commercial services, and retail business.
+The tourism sector is dynamic and has experienced strong development in recent years.
+After suffering due to the COVID-19 pandemic, Slovenia welcomed over 6 million visitors in 2023 who spent more than 16 million nights, representing the highest tourism figures on record according to data from the country's Statistical Office.
+Retail sales turnover in Slovenia went down 11.5% in 2023, following a 20.3% increase in the previous year, according to the same source.
+According to the latest figures from the European Banking Federation, the Slovenian banking sector comprises 11 commercial banks, three savings banks, and two branches of foreign banks.

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |